 I encourage all of my students to warm-up with a little work on technique first.
 If they have less practice time or the motivation to play other things, guess what gets left in the dust?
 That’s right…those precious minutes we would have spent training our hands.
 This means that the average drummer practices a lot of musical things but doesn’t spend nearly as much time as they should on technique.
 The recipe to grow as a drummer is a healthy balance of technique and musicality, just like food groups in a meal.
-Click this link to become a member now for free and check out our extensive library of online drumming lessons.

 How A Practice Pad Will Benefit You